-Having just graduated with a Master of Laws (LLM) in Information Technology Law, I thought it would be apt to share more about how I came to the decision to study for the LLM and the journey taken over the past 2 years.
+Having recently graduated with a Master of Laws (LLM) in Information Technology Law, I thought it would be apt to share more about how I came to the decision to pursue the LLM and to reflect on the journey over the past two years.

 Why Study for an LLM?

-Being in my early 30s is an opportune time where I have had some time in the workforce to identify what I need, while still being young enough to keep up with the rest of the students, and not having too many personal or family commitments.
+Being in my early thirties also felt like an opportune time.
+I had accumulated enough work experience to understand what I needed, while still being young enough to keep pace with my peers and without having too many personal or family commitments.

 Choice of School